Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Introduction

 The objective of the present paper is to investigate optimal trade execution in a multi-asset model where both cross-impact and resilience vary stochastically.
 To achieve this, we extend the model of Ackermann et al.\ \cite{ackermann2022reducing} (except for the fact that we set $\eta=0$ in the notation of \cite{ackermann2022reducing}) to a multi-asset setting.

 To formalize the model we consider a time horizon $T\in (0,\infty)$, a number of assets $n\in\N$, and a filtered probability space $(\Omega,\cF_T,(\cF_t)_{t\in[0,T]}, P)$ that satisfies the usual conditions.
 We consider an agent (typically a large institutional trader) whose trading activities are described by an $\R^n$-valued stochastic process~$X$, which tracks the positions in the $n$ assets.
 More specifically, $X_j(s)$ is the position in the $j$-th asset at the time $s \in [0,T]$ ($X_j(s)>0$ means a long position of $X_j(s)$ shares and $X_j(s)<0$ a short position of $-X_j(s)$ shares in the $j$-th asset at time $s\in [0,T]$).
-Immediately prior to the initial time\footnote{We restrict attention to the initial time $t=0$ in the introduction.
-The case of general initial times $t\in [0,T]$ is considered in the main body of the work.} $0$ the agent has the initial position $x\in\R^n$.
+Immediately prior to the initial time $0$ the agent has the initial position $x\in\R^n$.
 At the terminal time~$T$ the agent needs to reach a certain target position which is given by an $\R^n$-valued, $\cF_T$-measurable random variable~$\xi$.
 These two requirements are reflected by the boundary conditions $X(0-)=x$ and $X(T)=\xi$.

-As a starting point we consider the finite-variation problem in which the agent chooses $X$ from the set of admissible strategies called $\cA^{fv}(x,d)$, which is the set of $\R^n$-valued c\`adl\`ag finite-variation processes $X=(X(s))_{s\in[0,T]}$ that satisfy $X(0-)=x$, $X(T)=\xi$, and certain integrability conditions (see \cref{sec:fv_problem} for details).
-In particular, to reach the terminal position~$\xi$, the agent may, in each asset, use a combination of block buy trades, block sell trades, and continuous trading in both directions during the time interval~$[0,T]$.
-We assume that the agent's trades are implemented as market orders and that there is no bid-ask spread.
-Moreover, we assume an additive price impact model where the underlying unaffected price processes of the assets are suitable martingales.
-In this case (and under appropriate integrability assumptions) optimal execution strategies do not depend on these processes and it is therefore not necessary to include them in the model (see also, for example, \cite[Remark 2.2]{ackermann2020cadlag} and the introduction of \cite{ackermann2022reducing}).
-Therefore, we focus on the price deviation that stems from the trading activities of the agent which we model by
+As a starting point we consider the finite-variation problem in which the agent chooses $X$ from the set of admissible strategies called $\cA^{fv}$, which is the set of $\R^n$-valued c\`adl\`ag finite-variation processes $X=(X(s))_{s\in[0,T]}$ that satisfy $X(0-)=x$, $X(T)=\xi$, and certain integrability conditions (see \cref{sec:fv_problem} for details).
+We assume an additive price impact model where the underlying unaffected price processes of the assets are suitable martingales, and we thus focus on the price deviation that stems from the trading activities of the agent which we model by